01 / 10

 Why Gold Still Matters

 Gold's five-thousand-year track record as money is not nostalgia.
 It is the empirical record of which monetary technologies have survived the test of institutional aggression — every attempt by states and banks to debase, replace, or suppress commodity money.
 Gold survived because it has properties that made it uniquely resistant to such attempts: it cannot be created from nothing, its production is governed by geological reality and the economics of mining, it does not decay, it is divisible, portable, and universally recognized.
-These properties are not sentimental.
-They are engineering specifications that a monetary medium must meet to function over long time horizons.

 The case for gold in the current monetary environment is not that it will replace fiat — that window closed with the abandonment of Bretton Woods.
 It is that gold serves as a monetary insurance policy: an asset whose value is not correlated with the creditworthiness of any counterparty, that cannot be inflated by any central bank, and that has consistently maintained purchasing power over multi-decade periods against every fiat currency in which it is measured.
-The German hyperinflation of 1923, the Weimar-era thesis that gold is the last refuge when paper money collapses, has been reprised in Zimbabwe, Venezuela, Argentina, and Lebanon within living memory.
-In every case, gold holders preserved wealth that fiat holders lost entirely.

 07 / 10